threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`adjust_joint_force_by`**

-Adjust the current force of a joint by a given delta.
+Adjust the current force of a joint of a Sticky Mitten Avatar by a given delta.

 ```python